UG Programs Preparation for the Major

 Preparation for the English and American Literature & Culture Majors

 English Composition 3: English Composition, Rhetoric, and Language

 This is an introductory course focusing on fundamental writing skills.
-It is administered by UCLA Writing Programs, located in 146 Humanities.
+It is administered by UCLA Writing Programs, located in 146 Kaplan.
 If you received a score of 4 or 5 on either of the Composition & Literature or Language & Composition AP tests or scored 5-7 in the Language-English (native) IB exam, then you will receive credit for English Composition 3 and 8 units toward graduation.

 English 4W/4HW/4WS: Critical Reading and Writing